mborgerson/wiki-export/wiki/NV2A_Vertex_Shader.md

 There are 16 input registers v\[0\] to v\[15\].

-They normally \[map to the vertex attributes|NV2A/Vertex attributes\].
+They normally [map to the vertex attributes](/wiki/NV2A/Vertex_attributes "wikilink").
 However, in the case of vertex state programs, v\[0\] is fed from LAUNCH\_DATA (PGRAPH Methods 0x1E80, 0x1E84, 0x1E88, 0x1E8C for XYZW respectively) instead.

 ### Output registers